client9/client9-website-2017/content/article/2016-02-21-configuration-file-formats-1.md

 Over-all I'm net-positive on TOML, but like all things there are some design decisions that have tradeoffs.

 JSON/YAML/XML represent object hierarchy through nested configuration.
 In TOML, configuration files are only 1-level deep, and hierarchy is explicitly listed.
-This means TOML is great for "spare configuration" where you have many possible sections, perhaps deeply needed.
+This means TOML is great for "sparse configuration" where you have many possible sections, perhaps deeply needed.
 You can configure a specific item very quickly and clearly, e.g.

-TOML configuration is 1-level deep, but can represent a deeply nested structure.

 ```toml
 [foo.bar.xyz.abc]